 We will retain your EU Personal Information for as long as your account is active, as needed to provide you services and to fulfill the purposes for which the data was collected, and as necessary to comply with our legal obligations and fulfill our business needs.

-Please direct any questions, complaints or concerns regarding this Privacy Statement and our treatment of your Personal Information to any of the following:
+Please direct any questions, complaints or concerns regarding this Privacy Notice and our treatment of your Personal Information to any of the following:

 Privacy and Compliance

 Framingham, MA 01702 US

 Upon receiving a written request, we will contact you directly, investigate your request, and work to address your concerns.
 We will respond to your request without undue delay.
 We reserve the right to take reasonable steps to verify your identity prior to granting access or processing changes or corrections.